Identification-robust inference for the LATE with high-dimensional covariates: Proofs of the Main Results

 as $n\rightarrow\infty, \delta_1,\delta_2\rightarrow 0$.
 Note that \begin{small}

-\end{small} where the second inequality follows from Cauchy-Schwarz inequality, the third inequality follows from Jensen's inequality, and the last one is from Assumption \ref{assumption_DML2} (ii).
+\end{small} where the second inequality follows from Cauchy-Schwarz inequality, the third inequality follows from Jensen's inequality, and the last one is from Assumption \ref{assumption_DML2}(ii).
 It is obvious that $\lim_{\delta_1,\delta_2\rightarrow 0}\mathcal{I}_{k6}=0$.
-Therefore, $\hat{\Omega}$ is a uniformly consistent estimator of $\Omega$ over $P\in\mathcal{P}_0$.
-This completes the whole proof of Theorem \ref{thm_Gaussian_process}.
+Therefore, $\hat{\Omega}$ is a uniformly consistent estimator of $\Omega$ over $P\in\mathcal{P}_0$. \\ \textbf{Step 4.} The uniform asymptotic size control relies on Theorem 1 in \cite{andrews2016conditional}.
+As long as we show that Assumptions 1–4 in \cite{andrews2016conditional} hold, the proof of Theorem \ref{thm_Gaussian_process} is complete.
+First, note that Steps 1–3 confirm that Assumptions 1 and 3 in \cite{andrews2016conditional} are satisfied.
+Next, our Assumption \ref{assumption_DML2} guarantees that Assumption 2 in \cite{andrews2016conditional} is satisfied.
+Furthermore, Assumption \ref{assumption_DML2}(ii) ensures uniform boundedness of $\Omega(\theta,\theta)$.
+Lastly, Assumption 4 is directly validated via Lemma 1 in \cite{andrews2016conditional}.
+Consequently, we complete the proof of Theorem \ref{thm_correct_size}, and thereby the full proof of Theorem \ref{thm_Gaussian_process}.

 \end{proof}